The 5 Best Ways to Get Rid of Mice (And Keep Them Out)

 • Squeaks and scratching sounds.
 Because mice like to nest in hidden places like wall voids, you may also need to listen for them.
 Keep an ear out for noises in the walls at night.

-2. Remove Food & Shelter
+2. Remove Food and Shelter

 mouse proofing home